Courses - Faculty of Education And Social Work

 Prerequisite: EDPRAC 100, EDPROFST 102

-Analyses social, historical, and contemporary issues related to education and care for infants and toddlers.
+Analyses social, historical, and contemporary issues related to education and care for infants, toddlers and young children.
 Investigates relevant pedagogies through a range of theoretical, philosophical, and cultural lenses.
-Explores images of infants and toddlers and understandings of play and assessment.
-Considers infants’ and toddlers’ learning and wellbeing and the implications for environmental provision and ethical practice.
+Explores conceptualisations of infants, toddlers and young children, and understandings of play and assessment.
+Considers children’s learning and wellbeing and the implications for environmental provision and ethical practice.

 Prerequisite: EDPROFST 104